 What’s in a name?
-In the case of this month’s featured primate, a name can say a lot!
+A name can say a lot about Macaca fasciularis.
 From ‘long-tailed macaque’ to ‘crab-eating macaque’; from Macaca fascicularis to ‘Cynomologus monkey’; from ‘Philippine monkey’ to ‘Kaku’; each provides a little insight into this primate’s unique character, appearance, and relationship to the world around it.

 Seen together, the range of names used to refer to this primate reflects the sheer geographic and physical diversity of the species.
 The long tail macaque has among the widest native range of any monkey, with native populations found throughout Southeast Asia including Indonesia, the Philippines, Brunei, Burma, Cambodia, Laos, Malaysia, the Philippines, Thailand, and Vietnam.
 Able to thrive in a range of primary and secondary rainforests, rainforests of nipa palm and mangrove, and in and around human settlements, the long tail macaque has adapted to a range of environments and as a result displays tremendous diversity; ten sub-species of this macaque have been identified based on variations in social and physical differences such as color, mating customs and group size.